 RSX 8.5 (60cm fin) men and women

 Nacra 15 mixed

-There will be an increased involvement from guest speakers at the clinics
+There will be continued involvement from guest speakers and High Performance Sport New Zealand (HPSNZ)

 - Aon New to Youth Class Clinics